Maxwell Powers: Career

 Powers was cast in NHK Educational TV’s radio program Kiso Eigo as a host from 2007 until 2014.

 In 2016, he was cast as the lead in NHK Educational TV’s television series, radio show, and smartphone application VocabRider.
 Co-starring Wakana Aoi, Minami Hamabe, Hiyori Sakurada, Powers was responsible for providing explanations of the English language in Japanese.
 He has additionally worked as a reporter for NHK World's Catch Japan.

 As a voice actor, he is primarily known for his work in Japanese anime and video games.
 Powers has played Suzuki in the television series, video game, and movie version of Kabaneri of the Iron Fortress (2016) and is the announcer in the movie Kuroko's Basketball The Movie: Last Game (2017).
 Powers currently voices the recurring character Rotom Drone in the television series Pokémon, Sergeant Verde Buster Gundam in SD Gundam Heroes(2021), and Genbu in the Shinkansen Henkei Robo Shinkalion anime series Shinkalion(2018), Shinkalion Z(2021) and Shinkalion the Movie(2019).

 He also voices the characters of Ultraman Max and Ultraman Mebius in the live action movie Ultraman Ultra Galaxy Fight The Absolute Conspiracy(2020), and the transformation system voice in the television series Ultraman Trigger New Generation Tiga(2021).

 Powers has also worked as an MC for various MMA tournaments from 2009 including World Victory Road's Sengoku Raiden Championship (SRC) and for Aniplex Online Fest.
-Recently he presented at the 2020 Paralympic Games closing ceremony.
+He presented onstage at the 2020 Paralympic Games closing ceremony.

 In 2021, Powers joined the cast of the Amazon Prime Video on-demand series The Benza in the recurring role of Max.